 His research focuses on the improvement of the rearing methodologies and technologies of the Mediterranean aquaculture and the application of research results in the industry.
 He has worked on the specific diversification of the industry with emphasis on fast growers.
 He was involved in the development of offshore aquaculture concepts for multipurpose oceanic platforms.
 Recently he is interested in developing tools for new, monitoring, operation and decision making schemes, towards precision farming.
 He has been involved as coordinator or partner in 39 National and EU projects (https://aquatech.hcmr.gr/).

-A Decision Support Software was developed aiming to support decision-making for Greek aquaculture stakeholders by simulating and visualizing climate impacts on biological and farm economic indicators.
-Based on a bio-economic approach, the DSS incorporates key biological, husbandry, and economic variables that are able to capture some of the complexities of the industry.
+An adaptation strategy was proposed with 37 adaptation measures identified at the industry, policy, and research levels.
+A Decision Support Software (DSS) was developed to support decision-making for Greek aquaculture stakeholders by simulating and visualizing climate impacts on biological and farm economic indicators.
+Based on a bio-economic approach, the DSS incorporated key biological, husbandry, and economic variables that captured some of the complexities of the industry.